ehrencrona/gatsby-plugin-testing/README.md

 ### Run gatsby build

-Now run `gatsby build` in your project.
+Now run `gatsby build` or `gatsby develop` in your project.
 You should see

 ```
 [testing] stored static queries